JakeMoralez/FlectoneWeb/pulse/en/docs/command/rockpaperscissors/index.md

 Strategies where `key` is the winning item and `value` is the defeated item

-::: tip For example, if you want `scissors` to defeat `paper`, you should write:
+::: info For example, if you want `scissors` to defeat `paper`, you should write:
 ```yaml
 scissors:
   - "paper"